-Gazprom foreign policy in Serbia: Unusual Miller’s visit17.
-April 2013. / News Serbia Energy
+Gazprom foreign policy in Serbia: Unusual Miller’s visit, News Serbia Energy

 Aleksey Miller, the first man of Gasprom- one of the biggest world and Russian companies, visited Serbia few weeks ago.
 The goal of this visit remained very confusing because the contracts he signed with Jugorosgas (importer) and Srbijagas (reseller) in Belgrade are very poor in the case they contain only that which was published.

 It was published that Russian energy giant will guarantee 1,5 billion cubic of natural gas to Serbia yearly by 2021 so the price of this gas will be decreased by 13% with reference to the last year delivery.
 The rest were conversations and discussions about possibilities of improvement of some future cooperation.

 Why these contracts contain only these things, agency news mentioned, cannot explain the real reason of Miller’s visit to Blegrade where he met Serbian President Tomislav Nikolic, Prime Minister Ivica Dacic and the first Deputy President Aleksandar Vucic.

 Firstly, Serbia is already importing between 1,2 and 1,5 billion cubic of gas which is very small amount from the point of international gas trade view and guaranteeing of such amount at the time of European and Serbian ebb tide in need for Russian gas (which has long-term tendency) seems very pathetic.